Kurento/kurento/source/tutorials/java/tutorial-one2one-adv.rst

 `CallMediaPipeline <https://github.com/Kurento/kurento-tutorial-java/blob/master/kurento-one2one-call-advanced/src/main/java/org/kurento/tutorial/one2onecalladv/CallMediaPipeline.java>`_
 and
 `PlayMediaPipeline <https://github.com/Kurento/kurento-tutorial-java/blob/master/kurento-one2one-call-advanced/src/main/java/org/kurento/tutorial/one2onecalladv/PlayMediaPipeline.java>`_.
-The first media pipeline consists on two ``WebRtcEndpoint`` elements interconnected with a ``FaceOverlayFilter`` in between, and also with and ``RecorderEndpoint`` to carry out the recording of the WebRTC communication.
+The first media pipeline consists of two ``WebRtcEndpoint`` elements interconnected with a ``FaceOverlayFilter`` in between, and also with and ``RecorderEndpoint`` to carry out the recording of the WebRTC communication.
 Please take note that the WebRtc endpoints needs to be connected twice, one for